my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 Mindre stress *fører til* lavere sykefravær → less stress leads to lower sick leave

-Det innebærer at ... → It means / implies that …
+Det *innebærer* at ... → It means / implies that …

+Dette *gjøre* at … → It makes …

 Ex.